 This actually takes sibling rivalry to a whole new level.

-During my research it occurred to me that maybe Big Boss is already aware that I’m deficient in the random knowledge department and he’s trying to encourage me to overcome it.
+During my research it occurred to me that maybe my son is already aware that I’m deficient in the random knowledge department and he’s trying to encourage me to overcome it.
 You know, in case I ever want to subject myself to a trivia night.
 He wants to spare me the agony of sucking and being kicked off the trivia team.
 (Whose team name would obviously be, “the smart ones.”)

 That’s what I’m sticking with.
 He’s a genius humanitarian.
 Way to go, buddy.
 I feel smarter already.